Tracking Patches for Open Source Software Vulnerabilities: An Empirical Study

-\textbf{Depth Dataset Construction.} To accurately characterize patch types, mapping cardinalities and patch accuracy (i.e., \textbf{RQ3}, \textbf{RQ4} and \textbf{RQ5}), we built a depth dataset of \congyingEdit{OSS} vulnerabilities\congyingEdit{,} whose size is smaller than the breadth dataset but whose patches are all manually identified to ensure the completeness and accuracy.
-Specifically, to balance the ease of patch accuracy \congyingEdit{analysis} across two databases and the effort of manual patch identification, we selected \tocheck{1,417} CVEs for which \congyingEdit{both databases} reported their patches.
-For each CVE, two of the authors separately found its patches by analyzing patches reported by both databases, looking into CVE description and references in NVD, and searching GitHub repositories and Internet resources.
-Then, they exchanged sources and ways to find patches, \congyingEdit{ investigated inconsistent cases together, and revisited all CVEs for several rounds until reaching a consensus.} Finally, they successfully found patches for \tocheck{1,295} CVEs, while they were uncertain for \tocheck{122} CVEs due to limited disclosed knowledge.
+\textbf{Depth Dataset Construction.} To accurately characterize patch types, mapping cardinalities and patch accuracy (i.e., \textbf{RQ3}, \textbf{RQ4}~and \textbf{RQ5}), we built a depth dataset of \congyingEdit{OSS} vulnerabilities\congyingEdit{,} whose size is smaller than the breadth dataset but whose patches~are~all manually identified to ensure the completeness and accuracy.
+Specifically, to balance the ease of patch accuracy \congyingEdit{analysis} across~two~databases and the effort of manual patch identification, we selected~\tocheck{1,417}~CVEs for which \congyingEdit{both databases} reported their patches.
+For each CVE, two of the authors separately found its patches by analyzing patches~reported by both databases, looking into~CVE description~and~references in NVD, and searching GitHub repositories and Internet~resources. \congyingEdit{When they had disagreements, a third author was involved into the discussion for consensuses.} Finally, they successfully found patches for \tocheck{1,295} CVEs, while they were~still~uncertain for \tocheck{122}~CVEs due to limited disclosed~information.
+These \tocheck{1,295} CVEs mainly cover seven programming languages.
+Therefore, we believe our depth dataset is representative of \congyingEdit{OSS} vulnerabilities.

-We further analyzed the \tocheck{1,295} CVEs in our depth dataset with respect to years and programming languages.
-We determined the programming language of a CVE by analyzing the changed source files in patches.
-As shown in Fig. \ref{fig:rq0-year}, the number of CVEs increases every year, which is consistent with Snyk's report \cite{Snyk-report}.
-As reported in Fig. \ref{fig:rq0-language}, these CVEs mainly cover seven programming languages, which demonstrates relatively good coverage of ecosystems.
-Therefore, we believe that our depth dataset is representative of \congyingEdit{OSS} vulnerabilities.